Convert columns of a data frame to Boolean or fuzzy sets (triangular, trapezoidal, or raised-cosine)

 #> # `uptake=(30.4;37.9;45.5;Inf)` <dbl>

-# Complex transformation with different settings per column
+# Different settings per column

 CO2 |>